Reading Time: 7 minutes

 €20.99 | EU-wide Delivery | Shop Here

-This is the winery that Cliff refers to as the godfather of Istria.
-It is a red blend of Cabernet Sauvignon, Merlot, Teran, and a touch of Refosco.
+Made by the wine producer that Cliff refers to as “the godfather of Istria”.
+The Clai Ottocento Crni is a red blend of Cabernet Sauvignon, Merlot, Teran, and a touch of Refosco.
 The grapes are farmed organically with biodynamic principles.
-The wine goes through spontaneous fermentation with natural yeast and long maceration.
+The grapes undergo spontaneous fermentation and long maceration.
+This is a wine that will appease many people: dense and powerful in the mouth and finishes with refinement.
+The rich flavors are of black fruit, licorice, musky perfume, and earth.
+The long end palate is guided by a mineral characteristic, perked up by grippy but easy-going tannins.

 We also did a video featuring Clai’s wines: